quickdudley/carry/design/forall_floating.md

  * A type variable introduction may never be moved in such a way that it is referred to while out of scope.

+ * If a complex type appears on the left hand of a function arrow: the directions in which type parameter introductions can be moved are reversed.

 ### Implementation